John Wayne Gacy: Closing arguments

 On the morning of March 12, William Kunkle continued to argue for the prosecution.
 Kunkle referred to the defense's contention of insanity as "a sham", arguing that the facts of the case demonstrated Gacy's ability to think logically and control his actions.
-Kunkle also referred to the testimony of one of the doctors who had examined Gacy in 1968 and had concluded he was an antisocial personality, capable of committing crimes without remorse and unlikely to benefit from social or psychiatric treatment, stating that had the recommendations of this doctor been heeded, Gacy would not have been freed.
+Kunkle also referred to the testimony of one of the doctors who had examined Gacy in 1968 and had concluded he was an antisocial personality, stating that had the recommendations of this doctor been heeded, Gacy would not have been freed.
 At the close of his argument, Kunkle removed photos of Gacy's 22 identified victims from a display board and asked the jury not to show sympathy but to "show justice".
-Kunkle then asked the jury to "show the same sympathy this man showed when he took these lives and put them there!" before throwing the stack of photos into the opening of the trap door from Gacy's crawl space, which had been introduced as evidence and was on display in the courtroom.
-After Kunkle had finished his testimony, the jury retired to consider their verdict.

-The jury deliberated for one hour and fifty minutes before announcing they had reached their verdicts: Gacy was found guilty of 33 charges of murder; he was also found guilty of sexual assault and taking indecent liberties with a child; both convictions in reference to Robert Piest.
+The jury deliberated for one hour and fifty minutes.
+Gacy was found guilty of 33 charges of murder; he was also found guilty of sexual assault and taking indecent liberties with a child, both in reference to Robert Piest.
 At the time, his conviction for 33 murders was the most for which any person in U.S. history had been convicted.

 In the sentencing phase of the trial, the jury deliberated for more than two hours before sentencing Gacy to death for each murder committed after the Illinois statute on capital punishment came into effect in June 1977.
 His execution was set for June 2, 1980.

 Death row

-On being sentenced, Gacy was transferred to the Menard Correctional Center, where he remained incarcerated on death row for 14 years.
+On being sentenced, Gacy was transferred to the Menard Correctional Center, where he remained on death row for 14 years, repeatedly proclaiming, often via conflicting claims, his alleged innocence.

+Isolated in his prison cell, Gacy began to paint, with his artwork occasionally produced via commission.
+He drew inspiration from a wide range of sources for his artwork, depicting subjects as diverse as clowns (including himself as Pogo or Patches), Jesus, the Seven Dwarfs, skulls, his own home, Elvis Presley, and John Dillinger.
+Gacy's paintings have been displayed at exhibitions and sold at auction.

-Before his trial, Gacy initiated contact with WLS-TV journalist Russ Ewing, to whom he granted numerous interviews between 1979 and 1981.
+Before his trial, Gacy initiated contact with journalist Russ Ewing, to whom he granted numerous interviews between 1979 and 1981.
 Ewing later collaborated with author Tim Cahill to publish the book Buried Dreams.
 The information Gacy divulged to Ewing regarding the circumstances of his first murder would prove instrumental in establishing the identity of his first victim.

-On February 15, 1983, Henry Brisbon, a fellow death row inmate known as the I-57 killer, stabbed Gacy in the upper arm with a sharpened wire as Gacy was participating in a voluntary work program.
-A second death row inmate injured in the attack, William Jones, received a superficial stab wound to the head.
-Both received treatment in the prison hospital for their wounds.
+On February 15, 1983, Henry Brisbon, a fellow death row inmate known as the I-57 killer, stabbed Gacy in the arm with a sharpened wire.
+He received treatment in the prison hospital.